tsackton/taelgar/Campaigns/Mechanics/Species/Playing a Dwarf.md

 - *Karthel's Blessing of Shaping.* You learn two cantrips from among Elementalism, Shape Water, Mold Earth, Gust, Control Flames, Thaumaturgy, or Light. %% two cantrips %%
 - *Maganna's Blessing of Communication.* You learn the Message cantrip.
 You also gain proficiency in one additional language, and whenever you finish a Long Rest, you can pray to Maganna allowing you to exchange this language proficiency for another language. %% cantrip + language ability. feel like a swappable on long rest language is potentially more interesting/flavorful than just 3 proficiencies, although I could go either way %%
 - *Fanrukel's Blessing of Lore.* You learn the Identify spell.
 You can cast this spell at will, but only as a ritual.
 If you cast this spell as a ritual, it does not require material components. %% 1st level spell, fairly straightforward %%
-- *Uzdan's Blessing of Leadership.* When you finish a Long Rest, you can inspire your allies with a rousing speech, granting Heroic Inspiration to a number of your companions equal to your Proficiency Bonus. %% a worse version of Musician, probably balanced but not sure how I feel about just duplicating existing feats (although I guess you just wouldn't take this option if you were planning on taking Musician). alternative ideas: grant temp hp equal to PB to all allies after short or long rest (maybe too weak? also just a worse form of Inspiring Leader so same problem);%%
+- *Uzdan's Blessing of Leadership.* When you finish a Long Rest, you can inspire bravery in yourself and your allies.
+Choose a number of creatures up to your Proficiency Bonus.
+Each target gains a number of Temporary Hit Points equal to twice your Proficiency Bonus.
+While a character has these Temporary Hit Points, they are immune to the Frightened condition. %% temp hp but a unique rider. does still conflict with other sources of temp hp... %%

 **Dwarven Rune Crafting.** As an adult dwarf who has completed your pilgrimage to the Heart of the Mountain, you gain an innate knowledge of one rune from the list below, which can create a magical effect.
 When you complete a Long Rest, you can inscribe one item with the rune, which can be used once, after which the rune fades.
-You can inscribe two items at 5th level, three items at 11th level, and four items at 17th level.
+You can have up to two items inscribed at 5th level, three items at 11th level, and four items at 17th level.
 You may choose Intelligence, Wisdom, Charisma, or Constitution as your ability score for rune effects.

 - Rune of Defense: Sanctuary
-- Rune of Delving: Create or Destroy Water
 - Rune of Exploration: Longstrider
 - Rune of Lore: Fanrukel's Insight*
-- Rune of Valor: Azar's Bravery*
 - Rune of Stone: Locate Stone or Metal*
 - Rune of the Forge: Tarbaka's Flame Ward*
 - Rune of Life: Goodberry